farmera/sare_grant/how_plants_see.md

 #### Blue, Green, Red and Near Infra Red (NIR)

 * Healthy plants absorb red but reflect away most of the NIR light.
-* A healthy plant has a distinct 'spectral signature' based on unique reflectance properties.

 Visible light is that part of the continuous electromagnetic spectrum which lies roughly between 380 and 750 nanometers (nm).
 The more healthy a plant is - i.e. the more photosynthesis it carries out - the more red light